-The focus for the learning community at Coleman is three fold.
+The focus for the learning community at Coleman is two fold.
 Teachers will deepen their understanding of the teaching of writing through the writing workshop process.
-Our Ed.
-Services department has collaborated with Coleman, Sun Valley and San Pedro to host learning days (lab-site days) for teachers to watch a writing expert teach, then spend half a day preparing for the follow-up lessons with colleagues.
+Our Education Services department has collaborated with Coleman, Sun Valley and San Pedro to host learning days (lab-site days) for teachers to watch a writing expert teach, then spend half a day preparing for the follow-up lessons with colleagues.
 This process is an exciting piece of new curriculum that comes on the heels of three Coleman staff members returning from the Writing Institute at Teachers College, Columbia University, with much excitement and many questions.

 Additionally, the school is working with Cooperative Adventures, a program run by Mr. Nettell, that focuses on students building trust, taking healthy risks and cooperation so that they can be safe, kind and productive students.
+This fits in with our PBIS plans, as well as student engagement work.
 The anticipated result will be students who are more capable of solving problems, attending to work and being better people.